Numbers 22:2-25:9

 Revelation 2:2-17

 Yeshua refers to himself in his message to Pergamum as the “one who has the sharp double-edged sword” (Revelation 2:12).
-The double-edged sword is a description of the Word of Elohim and how it judges the thoughts and attitudes of the heart.
-When Balaam’s donkey saw the ‘angel of Adonai,’ the angel held this sword.
+The double-edged sword is a description of the Word of Elohim judging the thoughts and attitudes of the heart, cuting right through to where soul meets spirit and joints meet marrow (Hebrews 4:12).
+Balaam’s donkey saw the “angel of Adonai” wielding this sword.

 Pergamum was a city in ancient Greece located in Asia Minor some miles inland from the Aegean Sea.
-This city had multiple shrines for the worship of Athena, Dionysus, and Zeus.
-The Great Altar of Zeus partially remains today on the Acropolis; the other part is in a museum in Berlin, Germany.
+Pergamum had multiple shrines to worship Athena, Dionysus, and Zeus.
+The Great Altar of Zeus partially remains today on the Acropolis; the other part was taken to a museum in Berlin, Germany.

 Selah